 Due to scarcity of recent in situ data for the OLCI observation period, the validation study described in this section is still based on MERIS.
 The 3rd reprocessing of MERIS full resolution L1B data was used for CDRP V1.0.
 These were processed to LWLR by applying radiometric calibration (SNAP toolbox, see ATBD for details) and Polymer (v4.6; Steinmetz et al. (2011)).
 We note that the version of Polymer used in the CDRP v1.0 is the latest (v4.12) but this does not cause differences in the handling of MERIS data.
+MODIS L1B data were obtained from the National Aeronautics and Space Administration (NASA) for the period 2009-2019, providing overlap with MERIS and OLCI to evaluate inter-sensor bias.
 The L1B data were masked using a combination of L1B and Idepix flags (see ATBD for details).
 The masks applied were Cosmetic, duplicated, glint risk, suspect, land/ocean, bright, coastline, and invalid from the L1B product and invalid, cloud, cloud ambiguous, cloud sure, cloud buffer, cloud shadow, snow ice, bright, white, coastline, land and glint risk from Idepix.